 This is WEEKEND EDITION from NPR News.
 I'm Scott Simon.
 I suspect they'll never make a movie about M.P.
 Mariappan, but no one deemed a superhero by the movies has had a more interesting life with such extraordinary sweep.
-He was born in 1919 in British Colonial India into a despised cast of people known tree climbers.
+He was born in 1919 in British Colonial India into a despised caste of people known tree climbers.
 He drank milk from mud pots.
-He fled for his life during World War II, walking a treacherous 1,700 mile route from Burma to southern India.
+He fled for his life during World War II, walking a treacherous 1,700-mile route from Burma to southern India.
 He sold fruit.
 He suffered the death of a daughter.
-He survived both an old world illness, the plague, and a new world one, prostate cancer.
+He survived both an old-world illness - the plague - and a new-world one - prostate cancer.

 ANAND PANDIAN: It's a pleasure to be here.
 Thank you.

 SIMON: When did you begin to grasp what an extraordinary life your grandfather, whom you call Ayya, has had?
 And did they strike you as almost incomprehensible to someone living in 21st-century America?

 PANDIAN: Well, I think all of us struggle at some level with reconciling the here and now with what lies beyond it.
 And this is most especially the case when we think of people like our own grandparents who have lived so long before we even appeared on the scene.
 And even more so the case with someone like my own grandfather, who not only was in India and pursuing a life in India that I had very little sense of as a fruit merchant, so different from my physician father, but also as someone who had spent his childhood in Burma and had literally walked and pursued a very, very complicated and treacherous journey back to India from Burma during the second world war.
 These are things that one didn't even have very much access to through the history books that we're reading in school.

 SIMON: The section on that 1,700 mile track is relatively short, but it's absolutely searing.
 And it begins in a bullock cart.

 SIMON: Well, tell us about it if you could.